-To create a custom detection rule using the context of a manually created inventory item, do the following:
+Task To create a custom detection rule using the context of an inventory item with which you have manually associated file, do the following:

 In the Analysis Workbench for the desired project (see Opening the Analysis Workbench), navigate to the Inventory Items pane and select the inventory item with which you have manually associated the codebase files.
 The Inventory Details tab for inventory item is opened.